 If seal and cover is not scheduled to be completed within 10 business days after cutting rumble strips, fog seal the finished rumble strips.
+Contract time will be assessed until the fog seal has been completed.

 Apply fog seal to finished rumble strips as follows: